AdobeDocs/commerce-php/src/pages/developer/components/declarative-schema/patches.md

 ---
-group: php-developer-guide
-title: Develop data and schema patches
+title: Develop Data and Schema Patches | Commerce PHP Extensions
+description: Create patches to implement custom data and schema modification instructions for Adobe Commerce and Magento Open Source.
 ---

+# Develop data and schema patches

 A data patch is a class that contains data modification instructions.
 It is defined in a `<Vendor>/<Module_Name>/Setup/Patch/Data/<Patch_Name>.php` file and implements `\Magento\Framework\Setup\Patch\DataPatchInterface`.